Scott Robertson (footballer, born 1985): Hibernian

-In the 2013–14 season, Robertson came on as a substitute in both legs as Hibernian suffered a 9–0 aggregate in Europa League qualifying to Swedish side Malmö, including a 7–0 reverse in the home leg.
-Robertson scored the club's first goal of the season, in a 1–1 draw against Dundee United on 17 August.
-Although he continued to be involved in the first team after Terry Butcher became manager, Robertson sustained medial knee ligament damage in February 2014.
-Robertson made his return to training in mid-April after nine weeks' absence.
-Butcher was unwilling to risk returning Robertson quickly to the team.
-Robertson made his first team return on 27 April 2014, in the Edinburgh derby, in a 2–1 loss against Hearts.
-Robertson started both legs in the playoff against Hamilton Academical, as Hibernian lost 4–2 in a penalty shootout, which resulted in Hibernian being relegated to the Scottish Championship.
-Despite this, Robertson went on to make thirty-one appearances and scoring once in all competitions.
-Robertson later reflected that the season had been a "disaster".
+In the 2013–14 season, Robertson played in both legs on as a substitute in UEFA Europa League qualifying second round to Swedish side Malmö, as Hibernian suffered a 9–0 aggregate, including a 7–0 reverse in the home leg.
+He then scored the club's first goal of the season, in a 1–1 draw against Dundee United on 17 August 2013.
+After serving a one match suspension for accumulating five yellow cards.
+Robertson returned to the starting line–up and set up the equalising goal, in a 2–1 win against St Johnstone on 14 September 2013.
+Following his return from suspension, he continued to be involved in the first team, especially after Terry Butcher became manager.
+During a match against Ross County in the fourth round of the Scottish Cup, Robertson suffered a hamstring injury and was substituted in the first minute of the game, as the club won 1–0.
+But he made a quick recovery.
+However, his return was short–lived when Robertson, once again, was suspended for accumulating five yellow cards for the second time this season.
+Having accumulated five yellow cards for the third time this season, he suffered a medial knee ligament damage while playing for Hibernian’s reserve team and was out for two months.
+On 15 April 2014, Robertson returned to training from his injury after a nine weeks' absence.
+However, the club’s manager Butcher was unwilling to risk returning him quickly to the team.
+On 27 April 2014, he made his return from his injury, starting the match, in a 2–1 loss against rivals, Hearts.
+In the Premiership play–off final against Hamilton Academical, Robertson played in both legs that led to penalty shootout following a 2–2 draw on aggregate and scored in a shootout, as Hibernian loss 4–3 and were relegated to the Scottish Championship.
+At the end of the 2013–14 season, he went on to make thirty–one appearances and scoring once in all competitions.
+Robertson later reflected on the 2013–14 season, describing it as a "disaster".